Wernfried/xml-twig/README.md

 * The **Document Object Model (DOM)** style.
 These parser read the entire XML document into memory.
 Usually they provide easy methods to navigate in the document tree or make modifications.

    DOM parsers are perfect for rather small files, for example configuration files or (X-)HTML pages.
 However, for bigger XML files you may run into memory limits.
+When you parse a XML-File as DOM, then the footprint in RAM can be easily 10-20 times the size of the raw XML-String.
+If the XML-File is greater than [Buffer.constants.MAX_STRING_LENGTH`](https://nodejs.org/api/buffer.html#bufferconstantsmax_string_length) (typically 512 MiB), then a DOM parser may throw error "Cannot create a string longer than 0x1fffffe8 characters".

 * The **stream** or **event** based parsers.
 These parser read the XML file "line by line".
 The biggest advantage of such a parser is, there is no limit in the size of the XML file.
 You can read XML files having a size of many terabytes, because you read always just a single node.